MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositiontranslatetransform-setoffsety(idcompositionanimation).md

 ## -description

-Changes the value of the OffsetY property of a 2D translation transform.
-The OffsetY property specifies the distance to translate along the y-axis.
+Animates the value of the OffsetY property of a 2D translation transform.
+The OffsetY property specifies the translation along the y-axis.

 ## -parameters